-A runny, translucent oil void of the waxes or undesired compounds from the original plant.
+A runny, translucent oil devoid of the waxes or undesirable compounds from the original plant.
 Distillate is desirable due to its potency and versatility.
 It can be used to dab, vaporize, and as an ingredient in Edibles, Topicals, and other products.
 Distillate concentrates are achieved through an extensive refinement process that separates compounds found in the cannabis plant.

 drī sift | Noun

 A concentrate created through the accumulation of trichome glands from cured cannabis.
 Dry sift, also called kief, is the least expensive type of concentrate to produce, but one of the hardest to make.
 It is made by sifting cannabis through screens that vary in size, depending on how large or small the trichomes are.
 Dry sift can be used on its own, mixed with tobacco, or mixed with cannabis buds for additional potency.

 ˈē-nāl | Noun

 Short for electronic nail, an e-nail is a dabbing device that is digitally controlled and lets the user set and maintain a precise temperature on a dab rig.
 The temperature used may vary depending on the cannabis concentrate.
 Unlike traditional hand torches and nails, the e-nail maintains a constant temperature and does not cool down after its use.
 Sometimes called e-rigs, e-nails are battery-powered and can reach temperatures of 1,000 degrees Fahrenheit, or 538 degrees Celsius, in a matter of seconds.